DanielCiccC/DanielCiccC.github.io/INFS1200/notes/module3p3.md

 ---
 ### Theta join

-- We join two tables together my satisfying some logical condition
+- We join two tables together by satisfying some logical condition
 - The most general type of join is called theta-join

 $$ \theta \in \{ =, \ne,  <, >, \ge, \le \}$$